ShreeluSantosh/Capstone-Project-GB-B5/README.md

 ### Steps:

 1. First install Node.js on your machine.
-Download it from official website
+Download it from official website: <a href="https://nodejs.org/en/learn/getting-started/how-to-install-nodejs">Download and Install Node.js</a>
 2. Fork this repository and clone your fork to your machine with this git command:
 ```
 git clone https://github.com/<your-github-username>/Capstone-Project-GB-B5.git